 - The back end.
 Fees tacked on when you turn in the vehicle at the end of the lease can add a big chunk of money to your leasing bill.
 Know your driving habits before you lease, so you’ll be able to predict these back-end fees.

 Charges that generally add the most to the cost of leasing are extra mileage and excess wear and tear, but there are a few others to watch for, too, such as a termination fee for ending the lease early.

 - Extra mileage: You can usually drive a fixed number of miles annually (often 12,000 or 15,000) without incurring extra charges.
-Any more than that may cost you between 8 and 15 cents per mile.
-If you're not careful about this item, you can owe a lot at the end of the lease: an extra 2,000 miles a year on a 3-year lease could cost you $900.
-You can sometimes get this charge reduced by paying for extra mileage up front, but you won't get a refund if you don't drive the added miles.
+Any more than that may cost you between eight and 15 cents per mile.
+If you’re not careful about this item, you can owe a lot at the end of the lease: an extra 2,000 miles a year on a 3-year lease at a charge of 15 cents per mile could cost you $900.
+You can sometimes get this charge reduced by paying for extra mileage up front, but you won’t get a refund if you don’t drive the added miles.

 - Excess wear and tear: Damage you do to the car beyond what’s expected by the leasing company can dent your pocketbook.
 Many people who lease are frustrated when they get hit with a large bill for “wear and tear” at the end of the lease, especially if they feel the car is in good condition.
 Read the lease and understand what it says about excess wear and tear.
 Ask the dealer for a clear and thorough explanation of the standards that will be used to measure “excess” wear and tear, and write those standards into your lease.

 - Early Termination Fee: Watch out for the early termination fee, or penalty, if you decide you want to stop leasing the vehicle before the lease term is up.
 This penalty can be substantial — several thousand dollars in some cases.